bceverly/openbsd-maven/README.md

-This is a GIT repository that stores maven dependencies for OpenBSD ports.
+This is a GIT repository that stores maven dependencies for the OpenBSD port of snakeyaml.

 The OpenBSD build system tries to be very safe when it builds things.
 As a result, there is a download phase (where it has access to the network) and a build phase (where it does not).
 Unfortunately with